Is there Fish Caviar in this recipe?

-Russian Eggplant Caviar (Баклажанная икра) is a vegetarian delicious appetizer, or a vegetable spread generously served on a piece of bread.
-It’s made from 100% vegetables, without any fish or fish eggs, and isn’t what people think of when they hear the word caviar.
+Nope!
+Russian Eggplant Caviar or Baklazhannaya Ikra (Баклажанная икра) is a vegetarian delicious appetizer, or a vegetable spread generously served on a piece of bread.
+It's made from 100% vegetables,without any fish or fish eggs, and isn't what people think of when they hear the word caviar.

 Many cultures around the world have versions of eggplant dips of spreads.
-The Greeks have Melitzanosalata, the Middle East has Baba Ghanoush, and Caviar d’aubergine is popular in Southern France.
+The Greeks have Melitzanosalata, as mentioned the Middle East has Baba Ghanoush, and Caviar d'aubergine is popular in Southern France.
 Russian Eggplant Caviar (Баклажанная икра) is my favorite!
 In the UK, Eggplants are known as Aubergines, so this would be a Russian Aubergine Caviar.

-A classic Russian spread made from aubergines, carrot, pepper and tomatoes, like Baba Ganoush but tastier in my opinion!
-Perfect on a piece of bread or on a sandwich – Baklazhannaya Ikra or Poor Man’s Caviar.
+A classic Russian eggplant spread made from eggplant (aubergines), carrot, peppers and tomatoes, like Baba Ganoush but tastier in my opinion!
+Perfect on a piece of bread or on a sandwich - Baklazhannaya Ikra or Poor Man's Caviar.
 Bon Appetit! Приятного аппетита!

 Russian Eggplant Caviar Spread (Баклажанная икра)

 - 1 large eggplant or 2 small